-Once your application has been approved by a health department sanitarian, they will set up a time to meet with you at the temporary event to conduct an inspection.
+Once your application has been approved, the Health Department will set up a time to meet with you at the temporary event to conduct an inspection.
 If the operation is found to be in compliance with the submitted application and supporting documents, you will be granted a license to operate.
 This license must be posted in plain view of the public.
 Please note that all attempts will be made to inspect the operation as near the beginning of the operational period as possible.
 If notified that your application has been approved, you are not required to wait for the Health Department inspection prior to beginning to prepare and serve food.